The following sections describe how to use Handbell Stadium as a simulator for practising.

 - Create a shortcut to the Handbell Stadium executable and put it in an easily accessible place, such as on your task bar or start menu.

-- Plug in your two dummy handbells/motion controllers to USB ports and check that they are recognised as joysticks by your Operating System.
+- Plug in two eBells or motion controllers into USB ports and check that they are recognised as joysticks by your Operating System.

 - Check your system output device for sound is selected for what you want e.g. speakers or headphones.